This article is also available on Medium.

 Disclaimer: this part of the tutorial is based on Andrew Hung’s “Implementing Attractive Fog Of War In Unity” tutorial.
-I’ve started from his idea of having 2 cameras render to 2 render textures, and then use them for direct projection; but I’ve reduced the number of asset and changed his shader a bit to directly blend the render textures together.
+I’ve started from his idea of having two cameras render to two render textures, and then use them for direct projection; but I’ve reduced the number of asset and changed his shader a bit to directly blend the render textures together.

 - the “unexplored areas”: the zones on the map none of your units ever had in their field of view – it’s completely black and opaque

 - the “already explored areas”: the zones on the map your units once had but don’t currently have in their field of view – it’s darkened but semi-visible